fedora-infra/github2fedmsg/README.rst

 github2fedmsg
 -------------

-A bot broadcasts every action made on your repo hosted on github on the `fedmsg <http://www.fedmsg.com>`_ message bus.
+A bot broadcasts every action made on your repo hosted on GitHub on the `fedmsg <http://www.fedmsg.com>`_ message bus.

-Status:  *Pre-Alpha*.
+It is a web application that monitors GitHub repositories you subscribe it to.

-It is a webapp that monitors github repositories you subscribe it to.
-When new actions (commits, pull-request, tickets) are made, it brodcasts a message on the `fedmsg`_ message bus.
+When new actions (commits, pull-request, tickets) are made, it broadcasts a message on the `fedmsg`_ message bus.

 It is written in Python on the Pyramid framework, and uses `velruse
-<http://velruse.rtfd.org>`_ to talk with github.
+<http://velruse.rtfd.org>`_ to talk with GitHub.
 It adds a webhook callback
 back to itself on repositories you ask it to monitor.
 When one of those callbacks fire, github2fedmsg republishes the message it receives to the `fedmsg`_ bus.